 The forex market offers some of the lowest margin rates (and therefore highest leverage) that investors can obtain, making it an extremely attractive proposition to traders who like to trade using leverage.

-Leveraging, which is also known as trading on margin, means you can make a profit if markets move in your favour, though you can also lose more than your initial deposit should markets move against you.
+Leveraging, which is also known as trading on margin, means you can make a profit if markets move in your favour, though you can also lose all of your capital should markets move against you.
 This is because any profits and losses are based on the full value of the trade, and not just the deposit amount.

 As much as leveraging can be seen as a way to increase your profit, it also magnifies your risk.
 For that reason, having a good risk-management strategy in place is essential for forex traders using leverage.
 Forex providers usually provide key risk management tools such as stop-loss orders, which can help traders to manage risk more effectively.